PrAg-PO: Prompt Augmented Policy Optimization for Robust and Diverse Mathematical Reasoning: Introduction

-Almost all existing work trains LLMs using a single reasoning format per training run, with a fixed set of format rewards.
+Despite the advancements to promote diversity, almost all existing work trains LLMs using a single reasoning format per training run, with a fixed set of format rewards.
 For example, DeepSeek-R1~\cite{guo2025deepseek} and Open-R1~\cite{openr1} adopt a tagged reasoning format (e.g., \textless think\textgreater...\textless/think\textgreater \textless answer\textgreater...\textless/answer\textgreater), while SimpleRL-Zoo~\cite{zeng2025simplerlzoo} and OAT-Zero~\cite{liu2025there} rely on Qwen’s original chain-of-thought prompting with free-form generation.
 We hypothesize that such homogeneous reasoning formats encourage overfitting to a single reasoning style, thereby reducing reasoning diversity.
 Moreover, given the expressive power of chain-of-thought reasoning, there exists a large and largely unexplored design space in which models can reason in fundamentally different ways.
+Also, given LLM's notorious sensitivity to prompts~\cite{yang2024large, NEURIPS2025_lu}, optimizing across different prompt formats can improve model's robustness to prompt variations, thereby potentially improve generalization and test-time performance.